Fluidize/Valorant-Tracker/README.md

 # Valorant-API

-A simple application using DearPyGui to get information on valorant players
+Valorant tracker written in python using flask.

-The api used is https://docs.henrikdev.xyz/valorant.html
+The api used is **https://docs.henrikdev.xyz/valorant.html**